 Start with a category search at a level higher using the Live Listings (Top 500) report.
-This is beneficial because at the top category level, Best Match is forced to select across the full category range the top 500 listings that has the best potential of generating a sale.
+At the top category level, Best Match is forced to select products across the full category range the top 500 listings that has the best potential of generating a sale.

 In our example, we would start at the top level Go-Karts (Recreational) category.
 You will see that under Go-Karts (Recreational), there are 4 other lower level categories.

-ShelfTrend’s Live Listings (Top 500) report gives you a great overview of:
+ShelfTrend’s Live Listings (Top 500) report gives you an overview of:

 Use the Formats filters to exclude auctions and used products to reveal the business sellers that are engaged in the category.
 The report data will change per your filters.